 The International Social Ontology Society (ISOS) brings together philosophers, social theorists, cognitive scientists, psychologists, economists, political scientists, legal scholars, anthropologists, and other scholars interested in the field of social ontology.
 The field of social ontology address such questions as: What are social groups?
 What are corporations and institutions?
 What is money, language and the law?
 What is it for a group act together as opposed to individually?
 What is shared intention?
 What is collective belief, hope, guilt, and responsibility?

-ISOS has a new website, http://isosonline.org, which I would like to invite you to visit if you have not already.
-We are in the process of adding features to the website to make it resource center for those interested in social ontology.
+We are in the process of adding features to this website to make it resource center for those interested in social ontology.

 Among the features we would like to add are:

-If you are not currently a member, we would like to invite you to join, or to renew your membership (you can also join or renew at the ENSO V conference).
-Membership includes a discount for the conference fees for the ENSO conferences and the conferences in the Collective Intentionality series, voting rights at ISOS Assembly meetings, access to member only pages on the web site, the ability to apply for grants funded by ISOS, and it helps to support the social ontology research community.
+If you are not currently a member, we would like to invite you to join, or to renew your membership.
+Membership includes a discount for the conference fees, voting rights at ISOS Assembly meetings, access to member only pages on the web site, the ability to apply for grants funded by ISOS, and it helps to support the social ontology research community.

 A list of the officers of ISOS included at the "Contact Us" tab on the website.